What is PCOS, Effects of PCOS on skin and body and how to prevent them

 Now that you suspect you have PCOS, how do you go about getting it treated?
 Treatment should be planned as per the woman’s reproductive interests, specific goals, and symptoms developed.
 Depending on the severity of the condition, PCOS can be treated with medical means or through mechanical means.
 Medical process includes blocking or decreasing the hormone action, and mechanical processes include shaving and other such methods.

-Decreasing production of testosterone by giving oral contraceptives to the patient, improving their insulin sensitivity, and lowering weight
+Decreasing the production of testosterone by giving oral contraceptives to the patient, improving their insulin sensitivity, and lowering weight

 Decreasing action of testosterone by giving anti-androgens to the patient, sometimes in combination with oral contraceptives